Chris Pitman

 Chris Pitman (born November 16, 1961) is an American musician best known for his involvement with the hard rock band Guns N' Roses.
 A multi-instrumentalist, Pitman is known to play keyboards, guitar and drums, in addition to his role as a lead or backing vocalist.
-Pitman currently fronts alternative rock band SexTapes and previously worked with such bands as Guns N' Roses, Lusk, Replicants and Tool.
+Pitman currently fronts alternative rock band SexTapes and previously worked with such bands as Lusk, Replicants and Tool.

 Early career

 Pitman studied at the Art Institute of Kansas City and the University of Missouri.
 In 1993, Pitman worked with the controversial artist Les Levine.
 The following year, Pitman worked with Dr. Dre in Dre's home studio.
 He also joined Tool on tour, doing things such as a spoken word part on a live performance of the song "Bottom" and playing synthesizers on Tool's album Ænima.
 In 1995, he appeared on the album Bourgeois Kitten by Blinker the Star.